Universal waste

 What is universal waste?

-In Washington, five categories of waste can be managed as universal waste:
+In Washington, the following can be managed as universal waste:

 How do you manage universal waste?